Greece's Tsipras summons cabinet as debt deadline nears

 Merkel said she and Hollande had urged him in a 45-minute private meeting to accept the creditors' "generous" offer.

-"We have taken a step toward Greece," she said.
+"We have taken a step towards Greece," she said.
 "Now it is up to the Greek side to take a similar step."

 Both she and Hollande said Saturday's meeting of euro zone finance ministers would be the decisive moment for a deal since time was running out to secure German parliamentary approval in time to release funds needed to avert a Greek default.